-In an increasingly complex publishing world, the Prize aims to help a first-time biographer of real promise in four ways: through funding ($2000); by securing a careful reading from at least one established agent; a year’s membership in BIO; and publicity through the BIO website, The Biographers Craft newsletter, etc. The Prize is a way for BIO, a grassroots organization of working biographers, to advance its mission and extend its reach to talented new practitioners.
+In an increasingly complex publishing world, the Prize aims to help a first-time biographer of real promise in four ways: through funding (the $2000 prize); by securing a careful reading from at least one established agent; a year’s membership in BIO; and publicity through the BIO website, The Biographers Craft newsletter, etc. The Prize is a way for BIO, a grassroots organization of working biographers, to advance its mission and extend its reach to talented new practitioners.

 The Prize is named in memory of Hazel Rowley (1951-2011), born in London, educated in England and Australia, and a long-time resident of the United States.
 Hazel was a BIO enthusiast from its inception, understanding the need for biographers to help each other.
 Before her untimely death, she had authored four distinguished books: Christina Stead: A Biography, a New York Times “Notable Book”; Richard Wright: The Life and Times, a Washington Post “Best Book”; Tȇte-à-Tȇte: Simone de Beauvoir and Jean-Paul Sartre, translated into twelve languages; and Franklin and Eleanor: An Extraordinary Marriage, a Fresh Air/NPR pick.
 Hazel was a passionate advocate for the art and craft of biography and a writer of exacting standards, who was also a helpmeet to fellow biographers.